 Do You Need a Running-Specific Jacket?

 Depending on the climate in which you live and typically run, your personal comfort level in and tolerance of different weather conditions, and your running style and performance goals, you may be wondering if you really need a dedicated running jacket.
-After all, running is one of the simplest and least equipment-intensive activities that humans perform, and we theoretically could run in any type of clothing in any weather conditions.
+After all, running is one of the simplest and least equipment-intensive activities that humans perform.
+Theoretically, we could run in any type of clothing in any weather conditions.

-If you live in a warmer climate where it's always t-shirt weather, or you're a casual or beginner runner that doesn't mind staying inside when it's raining, or if you opt for the gym or the treadmill when the temperature drops, then you may not need a running jacket at all.
-However, if you typically run in a less than perfect climate, or you're curious about expanding your training during all types of weather, running-specific jackets are incredibly versatile layers that can keep you surprisingly dry and comfortable in adverse weather conditions.
+If you live in a warmer climate where it's always t-shirt weather, or you're a casual or beginner runner who doesn't mind staying inside when it's raining, then you may not need a running jacket at all.
+However, if you typically run in a more varied climate, or you're curious about expanding your training into all types of weather, running-specific jackets are incredibly versatile layers that can keep you surprisingly dry and comfortable in adverse weather conditions.

 If you regularly head out for your run regardless of whether it's windy, cold, raining, or snowing, then a dedicated running jacket will be the best option for keeping you comfortable.
 These garments do a great job of balancing weather protection, breathability, comfort, and mobility, and do so in amazingly lightweight packages that won't slow you down.

 Are you looking for a running layer to wear nearly all the time during cooler weather regardless of rain or wind?
-You want a jacket that is equipped with a high level of breathability and venting.
-If the jacket isn't breathable to a high degree, you will remove it as soon as you start to sweat.
+Then you'll want your jacket breathable and well-vented.
+If the jacket isn't highly breathable, you will remove it as soon as you start to sweat.
 After selecting a breathable jacket, take into consideration what your primary running climate will be.
 If you live somewhere like Seattle, you probably want the most water-resistant jacket you can find.
-Keep in mind, the more weatherproof, probably the less breathability and venting you will get — and vice versa.
+Keep in mind that as weatherproofing goes up, breathability and venting tend to go down — and vice versa.
 After selecting a breathable and weather-resistant jacket, you need to dial in the comfort and fit.
-Don't be afraid to send a jacket back that isn't right — if it doesn't feel good and isn't comfortable for your frame, you aren't going to wear it.
+Don't be afraid to send a jacket back that isn't right.
+If it doesn't feel good and isn't comfortable for your frame, you aren't going to wear it.
 Finally, if you have two jackets that appear equal and can't make a choice, pick the more packable option.
 When you do remove the jacket, having something that stows easily can go a long way in your overall satisfaction with the product.